 Think back.
 When was the last time you asked for advice or confided in someone?
 How did that conversation affect you?
 Perhaps you felt comforted, or more capable of solving the problem you needed to address.

 It’s important to surround yourself with positive and trustworthy people who can walk through your triumphs and struggles with you.
 They should be encouraging, care about your life goals, and have your best interests at heart.
 When you have that kind of support system, you’ll be more likely to reach your goals and persevere through hardship.
-But these relationships have to be maintained to reach their full benefit.
+But these relationships must be maintained to reach their full benefit.

 Here are some steps you can take to recognize and grow your supportive relationships.